 - ❤️ Natural Support for your Heart: Perfect for people on the go who want an extra boost of heart health.* Easy-to-swallow, our Avocado Oil 1000mg softgels, or Avocado Oil capsules let you keep up an active and healthy life without having to sacrifice your body’s well-being.*

 Highly digestible avocado fats are chemically similar to those of olive oils.
-Though lesser than meat, its protein content does not produce waste like uric acid, which acidifies and overloads the body.
+Though less than meat, its protein content does not produce waste like uric acid, which acidifies and overloads the body.
 The avocado tree has other medicinal applications besides those of the fruit.

 Avocado Tree Scientific Facts